dotnetdevotee/katacoda-scenarios/goto2/step9.md

 </pre>

-If you did this correctly, you should now see code in your client Dockerfile to start a Dockerfile based on "node:latest"
+If you did this correctly, you should now see code in your client Dockerfile to start a Dockerfile based on "node:erbium"